kartoza/osgs/sphinx/source/workflows/setting-up-access-permissions-in-filebrowser.md

 # Setting up access permissions for users in File Browser

-The File Browser service is used as the backend for managing the content that appear on the OSGS static website e.g. `https://localhost/`.
-In some cases you may want to have additional users that can write articles, upload maps etc. Thankfully, filebrowser includes a granular permissions system, so you can give particular users access only to specific folders.
+The File Browser service is used as the backend for managing the content that appear on the OSGS static website.
+In some cases, you may want to have additional users that can write articles, upload maps etc. Thankfully, File Browser includes a granular permissions system, so you can give particular users access only to specific folders.
 The best explanation comes from this [issue thread](https://github.com/filebrowser/filebrowser/issues/1034#issuecomment-667742701).

-For blogging we need to give users access to the `hugo_site/content` and `hugo_site/static/images` folders.
+For blogging, we need to give users access to the `hugo_site/content` and `hugo_site/static/images` folders.
 This workflow describes how to do so.

 ## Deploy the File Browser service